docker/docs/kitematic/minecraft-server.md

 After the image finishes downloading, you see the home screen for the Minecraft container.
 Your Minecraft server is now up and running inside a Docker container.
-Note that we've marked the IP and port you can use to connect to your Minecraft server in red (your IP and port may be different from what's shown).
+We've marked the IP and port you can use to connect to your Minecraft server in red (your IP and port may be different from what's shown).